Mr-negroni/SMOTE-balancing-the-data/README.md

 # SMOTE-balancing-the-data
-Using SMOTE algorithm to the balance the artificially created data samples
+Using SMOTE algorithm to balance the artificially created unbalance data samples.